Kingston Community Credit Union: CEO and awards

 Jon Dessau became CEO in October, 2014 after Blake Halladay served as CEO since January 1, 1980.
-Dessau has degrees in economics and politics.
 He previously served as Chief Information Technology officer.
-He is a strongly co-operative leader who sees the future of the Credit Union as serving the new generation with advanced tools and technology that will bring their access to KCCU to their fingertips.
+He is a co-operative leader who sees the future of the Credit Union as serving the new generation with advanced tools and technology that will bring their access to KCCU to their fingertips.

-Halladay had taken over the small credit union and reversed its fortunes from a $3 million deficit in 1980 to more than a $12 million surplus by 2014.
+Halladay had taken over the small credit union and reversed its fortunes from a $3 million deficit in 1980 to more than a $12 million surplus by 2014, Under Jon Dessau now $18.7M (2023).
 KCCU was the winner of the Kingston Chamber of Commerce Business of the Year in 2009.
 Halladay was a pioneer in the credit union movement since his involvement with the Liquidity and Stability Task Force in the early 1980s.
 He and KCCU have won numerous provincial awards for Mentorship, Distinguished service, Youth Involvement, Support for local education, Social responsibility (The Gary H. Gillam Award), Marketing innovation, Outstanding Corporate Charitable Contribution.

-KCCU donated over $3 Million to the local community from 2007 to 2015 in cash and kind (volunteer hours) donations to local community groups, hospitals and charitable and co-operative organizations.
+KCCU donated $3 Million to the local community from 2007 to 2015 in cash and kind (volunteer hours) donations to local community groups, hospitals and charitable and co-operative organizations.